 Also, if you’re curious about Milliradians (Mils), which is a similar system to MOA, please check out Understanding Mils.

 What is MOA?

-Before we dive into the deep stuff, we need to first adress the acronym moa and what it means.
+Before we dive into the deep stuff, we need to first address the acronym MOA and what it means.

 The first thing to understand about Minute of Angle (MOA) is that it is an angular and not a linear measurement.

-It means that a Minute of Angle is just like any other angular measurement… it can only refer the the angle between two things and NOT a length.
+That means a Minute of Angle is just like any other angular measurement… it can only refer to the angle between two things and NOT a length.

 Pretty cool huh?